 The first image is the same flat image with no adjustments.
 The second image is after applying +4 Highlight Tone and +4 Shadow Tone.

-You can see that it brought our histogram closer to the edges, adding some contrast, much like how it happened in Lightroom.
+It brought our histogram closer to the edges, adding some contrast, much like how it happened in Lightroom.

-Now let’s look at what happens if our image lies more in the highlights and we adjust our Shadow Tone.
+Now let’s look at what happens if our image lies more in the highlights, and we adjust our Shadow Tone.

 Okay, we’ve seen positive values, what about negative?

-Beware that in some images this can make it look too flat and muddy.
+Beware that in some images, this can make it look too flat and muddy.